ivan-paleo/imaging-reports/README.md

 ## Download the repository
 There are two ways to get the App:
 1. Download my [GitHub repository](https://github.com/ivan-paleo/imaging-reports/archive/refs/heads/main.zip) or its latest [release](https://github.com/ivan-paleo/imaging-reports/releases) as a ZIP archive, and unzip it.
-You can access the repository with the source code by clicking on the button in the side bar of the APp (see [side bar](#side-bar)).
+You can access the repository with the source code by clicking on the button in the side bar of the App (see [side bar](#side-bar)).
 2. [Fork and clone](https://happygitwithr.com/fork-and-clone.html) my GitHub repository.

 ## Start the App
 1. Open the file [imaging-reports.Rproj](imaging-reports.Rproj) with RStudio.